Elroy Chester

-Elroy Chester (June 14, 1969 – June 12, 2013) was an American serial killer, rapist, and burglar who committed five murders in Port Arthur, Texas between 1997 and 1998.
+Elroy Chester (June 14, 1969 – June 12, 2013) was an American serial killer, rapist, and burglar who committed five murders in Port Arthur, Texas, between 1997 and 1998.
 During the six-month span of the killings, Chester was also responsible for a string of home invasions and sexual assaults in the same area.

 Chester was convicted and sentenced to death for one of the murders, and was executed in 2013.
-The execution was controversial as Chester's family and his defense argued that Chester was severely intellectually disabled, and should have been ineligible for the death penalty after Atkins v.
+The execution was controversial as Chester's family and his defense argued that Chester was intellectually disabled, and should have been ineligible for the death penalty after Atkins v.
 Virginia.

 Early life

 Chester was born in Port Arthur, Texas, and attended Abraham Lincoln High School.
 He was enrolled in special education classes until age 16, never progressing past a third-grade level of education.
 On four out of five IQ tests, including one he took at age seven, Chester scored 70 or lower, the lowest of which was 57 on a Vineland Adaptive Behavior Survey, taken in October 1987, when he was 18 years old.
 As an adult, he worked on-and-off as a general laborer and was briefly employed as a service worker at a Luby's cafeteria.